MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

 4. On the **Label** blade, in the **Set RMS template for protecting documents and emails containing this label** section, for **Select RMS template from**, select **Azure RMS** or **AD RMS (PREVIEW)**.

     In most cases, you will select **Azure RMS**.
-Do not select AD RMS unless you have read and understood the prerequisites and restrictions that accompany this configuration, which is sometimes referred to as hold your own key (HYOK).
+Do not select AD RMS unless you have read and understood the prerequisites and restrictions that accompany this configuration, which is sometimes referred to as "*hold your own key*" (HYOK).
 For more information, see [Hold your own key (HYOK) requirements and restrictions for AD RMS protection](configure-adrms-restrictions.md).

 5. If you selected Azure RMS: For **Select RMS template**, click the drop down box and select the template that you want to use to protect documents and emails with this label.